arcalot/arcaflow-workflows/advanced-examples/system-performance/stressng-pcp/README.md

 to the user
 - [`stressng-workflow.yaml`](stressng-workflow.yaml) -- Defines the inner workflow input
 schema, plugins, and output for stress-ng tests.
-This workflow is looped over by the `workflow.yaml`, but it can also be used stand-alone
+This workflow is looped over by the outer workflow, but it can also be used stand-alone
 - [`input.yaml`](sample-input.yaml) -- Example input parameters that the user provides for running the outer workflow
 - [`sample-input-stressng-cpu.yaml`](sample-input-stressng-cpu.yaml) -- Example CPU test